-FMI presented monthly 1x1 deg2 global tropospheric ozone using a combination of total ozone columns from OMI and TROPOMI with stratospheric ozone columns datasets from several available limb-viewing instruments.
-A method for data homogenization was set up, which includes the removal of biases and a-posteriori estimation (validation) of random uncertainties, thus making the data from different instruments compatible with each other.
-The global distributions of tropospheric ozone exhibit enhancements associated with the regions of high tropospheric ozone production.
+BIRA-IASB presented an initial validation of the atmospheric ozone profiles retrieved from TROPOMI.
+FMI presented monthly 1x1 deg, global tropospheric ozone using a combination of total ozone columns The validation was carried out using a diagnostic dataset (DDS5) of fourteen preselected orbits that from OMI and TROPOMI with stratospheric ozone columns datasets from several available limbtogether collocate with more than one hundred ground-based correlative measurements.
+The validation viewing instruments.
+A method for data homogenization was set up, which includes the removal of methodology relied on the analysis of data retrieval diagnostics and on comparisons of TROPOMI data biases and a-posteriori estimation (validation) of random uncertainties, thus making the data from with ground-based measurements.
+The latter were acquired by ozonesondes, stratospheric ozone LIDARs, different instruments compatible with each other.
+The global distributions of tropospheric ozone exhibit and tropospheric ozone LIDARs.
+Preliminary results showed a slight striping along the orbit and a bias below 10% in the troposphere. enhancements associated with the regions of high tropospheric ozone production.